stonedecroze/ssAC/README.md

 If your select starts with a blank [option][/option] you will have the ability to clear the selection.

 There are currently TWO options for ssAC:
-* startsWith - if true looks at the start of the options.
+* startsWith - if true looks at the start of the options for comparing text, if false searches anywhere.
 * width - you can override the automatic width selection

 YOU can make it look and function how you want to.
 The code is, after all, "SUPER SIMPLE".